What to do when you’re feeling depressed? Read a hope-filled book.

-For the last eight or so months, I’ve felt kind of overwhelmed.
+For the last four years or so, I’ve felt kind of overwhelmed.
 People being killed.
 So much lying and misinformation happening.
 Terrorist reports.
 Fears of white supremacy.
 Rogue police.
 Disagreements about water rights and climate control.
 Oil spills.
 Children without anyone to care for them.
 Bullying.
 Famine Drought.
 Fighting.
 Just plain nastiness going on all over the world.

 I mean, let’s face it; this world is very messy.
 So many people seem to be driven primarily by anger, hatred, fear, and greed.
 The lack of compassion for others totally blows my mind.